reltubttam/flatback/README.md

 Flatten control flow of callback based async functions using generator functions.
 The aims for this module are the following:
 - Maintain the distinction between errors passed to callbacks and thrown exceptions.
-- Concurrent execution should be intuitive and not require special data structure or dedicated library functions.
-Promise.all([P1, P2 ...
-Pn]) i'm looking at you.
+- Concurrent execution should be intuitive and not require special data structure or dedicated library functions.  `Promise.all([P1, P2, ..., Pn])` i'm looking at you.
 - Arguments should be passable into the generator function so integration with other libraries is easy.

+This is achieved by yielding functions within the generator function, each function takes a number of callbacks as arguments and data passed to these is yielded back to the generator.
+Flatback determines the number of callbacks to expect by checking the length property on the function.
+To make concurrent execution simple and composable, the following rules govern these callbacks:
+- execution only returns to the generator when all callbacks have been called.
+This means the time taken will be as slow as the slowest task if a different callback is used for each.
+- each callback can only be called once, later calls are ignored.
+This means the time taken will be as slow as the fastest task if one callback is shared by tasks, however data passed back from later calls is lost.
+- a try catch block can be placed around a yielded function and will trap any synchronous errors occurring there.

 ## Installation